 Your phone now works as the second factor in the authentication process.
 Keep it at hand when logging in to your UpCloud control panel and rest assured your account is secure.
 While it is possible to install an authenticator application on your computer, it is not advised for security reasons as the authenticator should be kept separate from the device you use to log into your control panel.

 The 2FA at UpCloud utilises a time-based one-time password algorithm, this means the code in the authenticator application is time sensitive and keeps changing every 30 seconds.
-Being time-based means only the code currently displaying in the application will work and that the codes cannot be written down to be used at a later time.
+Being time-based means only the code currently displayed in the application will work and that the codes cannot be written down to be used at a later time.
 For the timed codes to work, your phone must be able to keep its clock synchronised, which most devices do by default.

 If you are having difficulties with the authentication code not working, check that the time and date on your phone are correct.
 If that doesn’t fix the issue, log in using the backup options and reconfigure your authenticator app following the same steps as you did originally.